car safety, safety first car seat, car seat safety, safety car

 Car manufacturers may allow some of these safety features to be altered by the user according to their preference.
 Other features which are deemed critical to the safety of the driver and the occupants by law usually remain unaltered under normal circumstances.

-In case of COP, there will be introduction of child presence detection technology in most cars.
+In the case of COP, there will be the introduction of child presence detection technology in most cars.

-Auto emergency braking system and seatbelt reminder for rear occupants will continue to be the most important aspects of safety assist.
+Auto emergency braking systems and seatbelt reminders for rear occupants will continue to be the most important aspects of safety assistance.

 Table 1.
 Calculation Table of the ASEAN NCAP Roadmap 2021-2025

-Car manufacturers are obviously following these directives and also investing a lot into R&D to improve safety in cars, however car accidents and casualties haven’t ceased.
-OECD reported close to 3.58M car accidents involving casualties in 2017 in China, Germany, India, Japan, Korea and the US alone.
-From 2008-17, the number of casualties in car accidents have mostly remained constant or increased over the course of these 10 years, with the exception of Japan.
+Car manufacturers are obviously following these directives and also investing a lot into R&D to improve safety in cars, however, car accidents and casualties haven’t ceased.
+OECD reported close to 3.58M car accidents involving casualties in 2017 in China, Germany, India, Japan, Korea, and the US alone.
+From 2008-17, the number of casualties in car accidents has mostly remained constant or increased over the course of these 10 years, with the exception of Japan.

 The World Health Organization also reported in February 2020, that about 1.35M people die every year as a result of road accidents, which is a combination of driver/ passenger casualties and pedestrian casualties.
 In financial terms, most countries are spending about 3% of their GDP on costs related to road traffic crashes.
 8 major risk factors were recognized which include: